kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 When I find people like this, it is my hobby to probe them with questions and understand their reasons behind hating tests.
 And always, it boils down to anti-patterns.
 They previously worked in companies where tests were slow (Anti pattern X), or needed constant refactoring (Antipattern X).
 They have been "burned" by unreasonable requests for 100% code coverage (Anti-pattern X) or TDD zealots (Antipattern X) that tried to impose to the whole team their own twisted image of what TDD means.

 If you are one of those people I truly feel for you.
+I know how hard it is to work in a company that has bad habits.

 Bad experiences of testing in the past should not clutter your judgement when it comes to testing your next greenfield project.
 Try to look objectively at your team and your project and see if any of the anti-patterns apply to you.
 If yes, then you are simply testing in the wrong way and no amount of tests will make your application better.
 Sad but true.

 It is one thing for your team to suffer from bad testing habbits, and another to mentor junior developers declaring that "testing is a waste of time".
 Please don't do the latter.
 There are companies